Trusted

 Zone 1 projects extreme fear.
 It also offers the best buying opportunity and might also mean that a price reversal is near.
 Zone 2 is the fearful zone.
 This happens at the onset of a bear market when the prices start dropping sharply.
 These levels can quickly go up in a bull market, but in a deep bear market, the fearful zone often means more correction.

 No one knows where the bottom will be.
-Therefore, it isn’t prudent enough to start buying blindly when the index is in Zone 1.
-Instead, we should look for multiple moves into Zone 2 to clearly indicate buy.
+Therefore, it isn’t prudent to start buying blindly when the index is in Zone 1.
+Instead, we should look for multiple moves into Zone 2 to clearly indicate when to buy.

 Prices start improving in Zone 3.
 Furthermore, the volatility is the least in this zone.
 You can also see an increase in buying volume, hinting at some bullishness.
 Zone 4 is when the market is the most overbought.
 This quadrant is a breeding ground for price reversals/corrections.